NeuroenergeticsLab/neuroenergeticslab.github.io/docs/xnat/Upload/Upload.md

 <br/>

-### 2.2.
+### 1.2.
 Automated upload via script (DICOM images)

 If you want to upload several subjects at once, e.g. if you want to put an already conducted study / project on XNAT, you may consider using an upload script to prevent uploading each subject manually.
-As a first step, make sure that you created a new project on XNAT (this can only be done by the administrator), see [figure 3](#Manual/Login/Create).
+As a first step, make sure that you created a new project on XNAT (this can only be done by the administrator), see [figure 3](../Manual/Login/#Manual/Login/Create) in the manual section 1.
 Make sure to go to *Manage > Enable anonymization script*.

 Furthermore, make sure to have downloaded [DCMTK](https://support.dcmtk.org/docs/index.html "DICOM ToolKit package").